JivkoSp/Drahten/Docs/design-privatehistory-service.md

   - Find all commented articles from user.
 Responds to HTTP GET;
   - Find all searched article data from user.
 Responds to HTTP GET;
   - Register commented article from user.
 Responds to HTTP POST.
 * **PrivateHistory Service API** - Represents a .NET web API providing various endpoints.
 Upon receiving a request for one of the provided endpoints, the request is analyzed by the authentication and authorization block - JWT Authentication & Authorization.
 If the request meets the required level of authentication and authorization for the intended endpoint, the request is executed.
-A response in JSON format is returned to the party/entity that made the request to the PrivateHistory Service API.
+A response in JSON format is returned to the party/entity that made the request to the PrivateHistory Service API;
-* **JWT Authentication & Authorization** - Layer for authentication and authorization, requiring JWT tokens to authenticate the party/entity requesting access to protected resources from the PrivateHistory Service API.
+* **JWT Authentication & Authorization** - Layer for authentication and authorization, requiring JWT tokens to authenticate the party/entity requesting access to protected resources from the PrivateHistory Service API;
-* **PostgreSQL Database** - A database for storing information from the PrivateHistory Service.
+* **PostgreSQL Database** - A database for storing information from the PrivateHistory Service;
 * **Logging** - Serves to detect information regarding various events in the PrivateHistory Service.
 This information is forwarded to the Log Collection Service.

 ---